Semantic IDs - Entity Enricher Documentation

 How it works

-After the model returns its result, Entity Enricher resolves each semantic ID in four steps — cheapest first:
+After the model returns its result, Entity Enricher resolves each semantic ID in six steps — cheapest first.
+The four steps before the embedding are pure text comparison, so an identity settled there costs nothing at all:

 1